monoscope-tech/apitoolkit-landing/blog/api-observability-best-practices/index.md

 Using [diagnostic tools](https://monoscope.tech), such as API testing frameworks or debugging proxies, can also help in investigating and resolving issues efficiently.
 These tools provide insights into the behavior of your APIs and can help you pinpoint the root cause of any problems.

-[APIToolkit](https://monoscope.tech) is one such tool—a robust API management software that ensures that your APIs are performant and reliable.
+[monoscope](https://monoscope.tech) is one such tool—a robust API management software that ensures that your APIs are performant and reliable.

 ![API Throughput](./api-throughput.png)

-Image Source: APIToolkit's dashboard displaying throughput by status code.
+Image Source: monoscope's dashboard displaying throughput by status code.

 ## Collecting API Telemetry Data